 August 2014 is the Centenary of the First World War – a dreadful war which cost the lives of millions of soldiers and civilians.
-An estimated 9 million soldiers were killed and countless more civilians.
+An estimated nine million soldiers were killed and countless more civilians.

-The first thing is to feel grateful that we didn’t live through such an appalling catastrophe, and waste of human life.
+The first thing is to feel grateful that we didn’t live through such an appalling catastrophe and a waste of human life.
 War is undoubtedly man’s greatest tragedy and the emotional suffering of this ‘Great War’ is incomparable.
 I’m glad I didn’t have to make the choice that many young men of the 1914-18 period did.

 However, if we could go back in time, would you fight for your country of birth or would you be a conscientious objector?

 Was there any justification for the First World War?

 I am British and have often thought about this question.

 Firstly, I believe the British Empire was wrong.
 Britain had no right to be ruling in India, African countries, parts of Asia and parts of the Middle East.
 I would not fight to save the British Empire because I would support the independence movements in Ireland and India.

 If I joined the British army and found myself in India or Ireland, I would feel compromised because I wouldn’t want to be party to supporting an Empire which denied the democratic rights of the inhabitants.